-Dr. Padma Bajracharya graduated as an Ayurveda Doctor from Nepal’s Trivuwan University and holds a postgraduate diploma in Panchakarma (PGDPK) from Hardiwar, India.
+Dr. Padma Bajracharya graduated as an Ayurveda Doctor from Nepal’s Trivuwan University and holds a postgraduate diploma in Panchakarma (PGDPK) from Haridwar, India.
 Four years ago—despite challenges resulting from the devastating 2015 earthquake—Dr. Padma co-founded Moksha Ayurveda & Panchakarma Center in Patan, just across the river from Kathmandu.
 As the center’s Medical Director, Dr. Padma now uses her specialized knowledge of local medicinal plants and ancient healing modalities to provide a unique, holistic Ayurvedic wellness program that serves foreign tourists and local patients alike.

 Unearth Women (UW): What first inspired you to study Ayurveda?